shakilmith/documentaion/quarkus/first-quarkus-application/intellij-ide.md

 ## What is Quarkus ?

-- Quarkus is another Java web Application framework like Spring or Spring Boot.
+- Quarkus is an another Java web Application framework like Spring Boot Micronaut.
 Quarkus has been designed around container first philosophy.
-As much as possible quarkust applicaton tries to avoid reflection, reducing startup time and memory usaes.
+As much as possible quarkus applicaton tries to avoid reflection, reducing startup time and memory uses.
 It is container first by it's nature.

-## How to develop your first Quarkus Applications.
+## Develop Your First Quarkus Powered Application

 Developing quarkus Application is very straightforward.
 You can develop your first quarkus applicaton multiple ways.
-Like, using Quarkus CLI, using build tools like maven or gradle or in your favourite ides like intellij ide, VS code, Eclipse etc.
+Like, using Quarkus CLI, using build tools like maven or gradle or from your favourite ides like intellij ide, VS code, Eclipse etc (By using Quarkus tools for ides).

 Let's create your first Quarkus application using quarkus applicaton bootstrapping site.